 If You Are the Buyer

 Still, you can use the bill of sale when you register your newly-purchased motor vehicle or vessel to help the DMV determine the Vehicle License Fee (VLF).
-The bill of sale will list the purchase price; without the purchase price, the DMV bases the VLF on the vehicle’s approximate value, which might be higher than the car’s actual value.
+The bill of sale will list the purchase price; without the purchase price, the CA DMV VLF is based on the vehicle’s approximate value, which might be higher than the car’s actual value.